Anti Bullying Advice

 - Don’t ignore bullying – it won’t go away on its own and it may get worse.

 - Ask your friends to look out for you.

 - Check the school’s anti-bullying policy.
 This will tell you what Hall Mead School will do about bullying.

-Should you have a really serious problem, you may wish to talk to Mrs Afteni or Mr Swan who are the School’s Child Protection Officers who have special responsibility for your welfare if someone is hurting you or your friends.
+Should you have a more serious problem, relating to the safety of a young person at Hall Mead, you may wish to talk to Mrs Afteni or Mr Swan who are the School’s Child Protection Officers and have special responsibility for the welfare of our pupils.